 Sell things you no longer need

 Clear up some space in your home by selling things you no longer need or care for.
 Have a garage sale or try selling items on Kijiji, Craigslist, or eBay.
-Or give a Buy & Sell site on Facebook a try.
+Or give a Buy & Sell group on Facebook a try.

 Rent out your space

 If your home has an extra bedroom or empty space, you could become a landlord.
 Students and recent graduates are often especially eager for affordable and small spaces to call “home”.
 Your extra garage space might also be perfect for someone needing to store their collector car, for example.